chris-pearce/scally/layout/README.md

 By default grid cells will stack on top of each other unless told otherwise i.e. they're completely linear.
-At small viewport widths e.g. handheld devices typically this is what you want, however as the viewport increases in width you can then apply widths to the grid cells turning them into columns.
+At small viewport widths e.g. handheld devices typically this is what you want, however as the viewport increases in width you can then apply widths to the grid cells turning them to columns.

 So if we had a grid cell like this: